 The outcome of the Research and Assess phase is a Customer Journey Map (CJM) representing how your organization interacts with customers across business functions.
 It also identifies whether customer feedback loops reach decision-makers, offering them insight into your customers' needs.

-We'll assess your marketing process and technology stack (search engine optimization, digital marketing and advertising, email and marketing automation, analytics, and chatbots) to ensure it supports your marketing team in building brand awareness, attracting and engaging prospective customers, and generating sales leads.
+We'll assess your marketing technology stack (search engine optimization, digital marketing and advertising, email and marketing automation, analytics, and chatbots) to ensure it supports your marketing team in building brand awareness, attracting and engaging prospective customers, and generating sales leads.

 In a dynamic market, leveraging technology such as data analytics and reporting is essential for effectively monitoring customer feedback.
 These tools enable companies to track shifts in preferences and adapt their offerings accordingly, ensuring they meet and anticipate evolving demands.